Capturing the mana of the maunga

 FINALIST - DIGITAL, INSTALLATION & EXHIBITION: 2020 BEST AWARDS

-A new information centre on Mt Eden tells the story of Maungawhau Mt Eden in the context of the volcanoes (maunga) of Auckland.
+A new information centre on Mt Eden tells the story of Maungawhau Mt Eden in the context of the sacred volcanoes (maunga) of Auckland.

 The Tūpuna Maunga Authority asked us to tell the story of Maungawhau and create an experience told from a distinct Māori perspective, that draws international and local visitors in to see, hear and feel the geological, archaeological and spiritual significance of the site.

 The overall look and feel was inspired by the colours of volcanic rock, lava and the rolling green slopes of Maungawhau.
-The typography was designed to speak to traditional Māori patterns, incorporating the unity of tribes who share ownership of the maunga.
+The typography was designed to speak to traditional Māori patterns, incorporating symbolism for the unity of tribes who share ownership of the maunga.

 The visitor experience starts outside the space, in the café, with a striking modern interpretation of a pā palisade.
 This culturally significant entrance speaks to pre-European life on Maungawhau and provides an inviting traditional welcome to visitors.